 Whilst undertaking his masters, Billy delivered several presentations at a variety of marine conservation conferences, including the Marine Ecology and Conservation Network meeting in 2017 and the South West Marine Ecosystems conference in 2016.
 In addition, Billy loves sharing his passion for the natural world with younger generations and has been into a number of schools, both primary and secondary, to share stories of his adventures to excite and inspire children and young adults about wildlife and the threats that our ecosystems and flora and fauna are currently facing.

-Between the 14th October 2018-16th January 2019, Billy was traveling around Sri Lanka, Australia and New Zealand gathering new material and content for his upcoming online wildlife series ‘Billy’s Travels’.
-This series will feature Sri Lankan Elephants, Blue Whales, Marsupials, Dolphins and much more.
-The series will be released online in the Spring 2019.
+Between the 14th October 2018-16th January 2019, Billy was traveling around Sri Lanka, Australia and New Zealand gathering new material and content for his online wildlife series ‘Billy’s Travels’.
+The series features Sri Lankan Elephants, Blue Whales, Marsupials, Dolphins and much more.

 Billy Heaney’s agent